 Technology for recording, processing, storing and distributing information does not only influence access to cultural products (price, circulation, distribution channels).
 It also fundamentally impacts upon the formation on cultural canons and, on an individual level, the reception, interpretation and social use of cultural products.
+However, it would be wrong to assume a one-sided determinism, as neither the direction of technological development nor the speed of the spreading of new technology are independent from the cultural needs of a given society, or its economic and political conditions.
+The history of sound recording, encompassing more than one hundred years, illustrates this dynamics well.
 The theoretical perspective of the course draws on Cultural Studies, Media Theory, the Sociology of cultural production and consumption, as well as Popular Music Studies.
 Besides the technological history of sound recording, we will also look at the history and logic of the music industry, primary areas of sound archiving and collecting, and further cultural use relating to recorded music.
-We pay particular attention to avant-garde/ experimental music that makes use of recorded music; digital pop music and DJ culture; as well as copyright debates relating to sampling and remixing.
+We pay particular attention to avant-garde/experimental music that makes use of recorded music; digital pop music and DI culture; as well as copyright debates relating to sampling and remixing.
 (2 credits)